seanjohnson20/BudgetBuddy/README.md

 Budget Buddy

-Flask Web app to help with personal finances and specifically to track savings to help budget for expected and unexpected expenses that throw budgets off.
+Flask Web app to help with personal finances; specifically this application tracks your savings to prepare for expected and unexpected expenses that throw budgets off.